Fun FOOD Frolic

 What is Nankhatai?

-Nankhatai is a traditional baked biscuit that uses a basic unleavened bread recipe and depends on the addition of dry fruits and spices to flavor it.
+Nankhatai is a traditional baked biscuit that uses a basic unleavened bread recipe and depends on adding dry fruits and spices to flavor it.

 Ingredients Required